 Australian Standards database, provided by SAI Global Standards, maintains the world’s largest repository of standards and technical publications, including the complete collection of current Australian Standards.
 ISO standards are included on the platform.

-Contact the VU Library Digital Services at digital.services@vu.edu.au if you have worked through the outlined process and require further assistance.
+Contact the VU Library Digital Services at digital.services@vu.edu.au if you require further assistance.

 Follow the steps below to obtain your Australian Standard.